 Raymond was the first person I knew personally who had served in Vietnam.
 The media portrayed service members and veterans of that war as fighting an unnecessary, unjustified war at best and as baby killers at worst.

 And so over football games, church, social events and study dates our feelings for each other grew.
 He asked me to marry him a few weeks later, but I couldn’t commit so soon.
 We married about 2 years later, as he completed his master’s degree.

-Unlike the case in 1974, today military servicemembers and veterans are honored and considered heroes .
-Today’s veterans feel proud of what they do; less so for those who served in Vietnam.
+Unlike the case in 1974, today military service members and veterans are honored and considered heroes .
+Today’s veterans feel proud of what they do; not so for those who served in Vietnam.

 Military medicine now recognizes post-traumatic stress disorder (PTSD) as a common result of service in combat; 40 years ago it was unrecognized and untreated.
 There were no support groups, counselling or rehabilitative services available.

 My husband spoke little about his military service, so for years we both suffered the effects of unrecognized PTSD.
 By the mid-1980s veterans’ groups pushed to recognize the service of Vietnam veterans and encouraged discussion about the psychic trauma many of them dealt with; and with that came opportunities for treatment and healing.